ARTFROST1/LaVillaPineReact2/replit.md

 - July 12, 2025.
 Successfully completed migration from Replit Agent to standard Replit environment
 - July 12, 2025.
 Added Yandex Reviews widget as fixed element in bottom-left corner of all pages for enhanced social proof
 - July 12, 2025.
 Integrated Yandex Metrika analytics counter (ID: 103308092) in HTML head section for comprehensive website tracking
+- July 12, 2025.
+Implemented comprehensive SEO optimization with dynamic meta tags, improved H1 headings, and technical SEO elements for all pages
 ```

 ## User Preferences